jfree/jfreechart/branches/jfreechart-1.0.x-branch/README.txt

 you can probably get it to compile and run with JDK 1.2).
 If you are using JFreeChart to create applets, this means that you cannot rely on the JVM integrated with Microsoft's Internet Explorer - your users will need to have the Java 2 plug-in installed.
-Most other browsers (e.g. Firefox, Mozilla, Netscape, Konqueror) support JRE 1.4, 1.5 or 1.6.
+Most other browsers (e.g. Firefox, Safari and Chrome) offer good support for modern JREs.

 (b)  JCommon - version 1.0.0 or later.
 The runtime jar file (version 1.0.17) is included in the JFreeChart distribution.
 You can obtain the complete